SaiKondapalli211/SingletonDesginPattern/README.md

 }

+Singleton objects live for the entire application lifetime.

+Scoped services are created per request.

+Transient services are created every time they are injected.

 **Can Singleton cause memory leaks?**

 Yes!
 If a Singleton holds references to other objects, garbage collection (GC) cannot clean them up, leading to memory leaks.